-You've developed a WINDEV application for Windows and you want to make this application accessible independently of the operating system?
-Generate a Java application so that the users working with Mac OS X for example will also be able to use your application.
+You have developed a WINDEV application that runs on Windows and you want to make it accessible on any operating system?
+Generate a Java application so that Mac OS users can use your application, for example.

-As mentioned above, there is no need to know the Java language to develop a Java application with WINDEV.
-You develop your application in WLanguage like any other WINDEV application and, when compiling the project, the windows and the WLanguage functions are automatically converted into Java.
+As mentioned above, you don't need to have previous experience in Java development to develop a Java application with WINDEV.
+You can develop your applications in WLanguage like any other WINDEV application and, when compiling the project, the windows and WLanguage functions are automatically converted to Java.

 Creating a Java project

-- Click among the quick access buttons.
-The element creation window appears: click "Project".
+- Click in the WINDEV quick access buttons.
+The new element window appears: click "Project".

 - The project creation wizard starts.

-- In one of the first steps, the wizard allows you to choose the generation mode of your project.
-To do so, select "Java archive" and continue.
+- In one of the first steps, the wizard allows you to choose the project generation mode.
+Select "Java archive" and continue.

 By default, a WINDEV project for Java corresponds to a specific project configuration.
-The type of project generation can be modified at any time.
-All you have to do is create a new project configuration.
+The type of project generation can be changed at any time.
+Simply create a new project configuration.

-As soon as the project is configured as a Java project, all the tools available in WINDEV are automatically configured for the Java project:
+Once the project has been configured as a Java project, all the tools available in WINDEV are automatically configured for the Java project: